SxryxnshS5/FeedForward/README.md

           3. Enter your email, first name, last name, password, date of birth, address, and phone number.
           4. When finished, click the 'Submit' button at the bottom of the form.

-    If the sign-up is successful, you will be redirected to the login page.
+    If the sign-up is successful, you will be redirected to the **Login** page.

 2. **Log In**